Why Mold Is Common in Manhattan

 Manhattan Neighborhoods We Serve

 AirQC provides mold inspection across all Manhattan neighborhoods including the Upper West Side, Upper East Side, Harlem, East Harlem, Washington Heights, Inwood, Morningside Heights, West Village, East Village, Greenwich Village, SoHo, Tribeca, Lower East Side, Chinatown, Financial District, Midtown, Hell's Kitchen, Murray Hill, Gramercy, Chelsea, Kips Bay, and Roosevelt Island.
-From studio apartments to multi-floor townhouses, we assess properties of every size and type.
+We handle everything from studio apartments to multi-floor townhouses.

 Common Manhattan Mold Situations